metalbear-co/mirrord.dev/content/docs/reference/traffic/index.md

 mirrord's default configuration is to duplicate traffic from the remote pod, i.e. run the local process in the context of cloud environment without manipulating incoming traffic.

-Let's look at a simple example of this in works, by creating a simple Kubernetes deployment and service -
+Example - create a simple Kubernetes deployment and service -

 1. `user-service`: stores registered users.